fortinet/ibm-fortigate-AP-HA-terraform-deploy/README.md

-# ibm-fortigate-terraform-deploy

-FortiGate IBM Deployment Template.

 ## Description

-A Terraform script to deploy a single FortiGate in IBM Cloud using the Schematics service.
+A Terraform script to deploy an Acitve-Passive (A-P) HA cluster in a single Zone.
+This template makes use of the FortiGate IBM SDN connector to failover in the event of a VM shutdown.
+After the Active VM is brought back up, it will take over as active once again.

 ## Requirements

 -   [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) 0.13+
--   FortiOS 6.4.3 BYOL License.
+-   Two FortiOS 7.0 BYOL Licenses.
+-   A VPC with four subnets in a single zone.
+-   An IBM ssh key configured.
+-   A security group

 ## Deployment overview